-Stephen is the Managing Partner of the firm’s Nashville office and serves on the firm's Executive Committee.
+Stephen is a Partner at Burr & Forman LLP where he serves on the firm's Executive Committee.
 He is a member of the Labor & Employment and Commercial Litigation Practice Groups.

 Stephen’s practice focuses primarily on employment law and litigation.
 His practice also focuses on business and intellectual property litigation.
 He frequently defends employers against claims for alleged employment discrimination, retaliatory discharge, and wage and hour violations.
 He also handles non-compete and trade secret disputes, as well as other “business divorces.”
 Stephen has extensive experience defending against class and collective actions.
 He also has substantial trial and arbitration experience, including several multi-week trials.

 Stephen counsels employers in all aspects of employee relations, including advising on employee terminations, planning reductions in force, preparing employee policies and handbooks, and drafting employment and separation agreements.
 He also conducts internal investigations of employment-related claims, as well as wage and hour audits.

 Stephen has been on the Best Lawyers in America listing for Employment Law –Management and Labor & Employment Litigation since 2013.
 He also was named by the Nashville Business Journal as the “Best of the Bar” in 2010, 2015 and 2016.
 In addition, he was honored as a Mid-South “Super Lawyer” for Business Litigation in 2016.